SharminSirajudeen/open-source-guide/README.md

 ### 3. Single-Vendor Projects Are Business Risks

+> ⚠️ **DEPENDENCY RISK ALERT:**
-If one company controls a project you depend on, you're at their mercy.
-They can change the license, abandon the project, or get acquired.
+> If one company controls a project you depend on, you're at their mercy.
+They can:
+> - Change the license overnight (like HashiCorp did)
+> - Abandon the project entirely
+> - Get acquired and shut down
+>
+> Your production system could be at risk.

 **Safer options:**
-- Foundation-governed projects (Linux Foundation, Apache Foundation, CNCF)
+- ✅ Foundation-governed projects (Linux Foundation, Apache Foundation, CNCF)
-- Projects with diverse corporate contributors
+- ✅ Projects with diverse corporate contributors
-- Projects with clear governance documents
+- ✅ Projects with clear governance documents

 ### 4. Forks Are Your Safety Net